Reese Witherspoon Inks TV Deal That Puts Her In Oprah Territory

 “I am thrilled to have such like-minded, creative collaborators at AT&T to help Hello Sunshine pursue our mission of elevating and showcasing the voices of women that we have such admiration and respect for,” Witherspoon in a statement.

 With her new venture, Witherspoon, who is both an Oscar and Emmy winner, now has her own production company, VOD network, a podcast, a Facebook Watch series, a lifestyle and clothing line, a best-selling book, and her own book club.
-The addition of the VOD network marks a major move towards an OWN-like media empire just eight years after pal Oprah Winfrey launched her own television network.
+The addition of the VOD network marks a major move toward an OWN-like media empire just eight years after pal Oprah Winfrey launched her own television network.

 Oprah and Reese Witherspoon laugh off Vanity Fair's photoshop fail: https://t.co/plYvpC1ZBn pic.twitter.com/u1UsYM3aI0